Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Wynn Vale's median income among taxpayers is $53,436, with an average of $59,714.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Wynn Vale's median income among taxpayers is $53,436, with an average of $59,714.
 This is lower than the national average.
-Greater Adelaide has a median income of $54,808 and an average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Wynn Vale are approximately $58,138 (median) as of September 2025.
-The average is estimated to be around $64,969 during the same period.
-Census 2021 income data indicates that household, family and personal incomes in Wynn Vale align with the national 50th percentile.
-Income brackets show that 35.0% of residents (2,910 individuals) earn between $1,500 - 2,999, similar to the surrounding region at 31.8%.
-After housing costs, residents retain 87.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+In Greater Adelaide, the median income is $54,808 and the average is $66,852.
+Based on Wage Price Index growth of 10.17% since financial year 2023, estimated incomes for March 2026 would be approximately $58,870 (median) and $65,787 (average).
+Census 2021 data shows that income in Wynn Vale clusters around the national median.
+The $1,500 - 2,999 earnings band captures 35.0% of the community, aligning with the surrounding region where this cohort represents 31.8%.
+After housing costs, residents retain 87.7% of their income.
+This reflects strong purchasing power and places Wynn Vale in the 5th decile according to SEIFA income rankings.

 Frequently Asked Questions - Income